 From your written testimony, it sounds like the tribes have reasonable success with renewable energy and other economic development initiatives.
 You need to be congratulated on that.

 How has the tribe's energy and economic development activities affected the demand for tribal housing?
-Would the tribe be able to meet the housing needs if this passes?
-Mr. DABODA.
-Yes, this would give us an opportunity because
+Would the tribe be able to most the housing needs if this passes?